ichswarox/NotionNext/docusaurus/Resources/qq-TODO-resources-3dapp.md

    - Installation instructions with Tabs for different scenarios in a clear cable
    - Download links in a table format and should in last part of content
 1. Translate the content to English
-2. Ensure the content follows Google EEAT SEO principles, Create a short filename that matches the slug(Google-SEO-friendly and keep it simple)
+2. Ensure the content follows Google EEAT SEO principles, Create a short filename that matches the slug(Google-SEO-friendly and keep it simple),and match the first banner links name(for example: (https://www.gfxcamp.com/wp-content/uploads/2025/09/name.jpg),)
 3. Keep the content simple, my website is a resources download site.
 4. Generate frontmatter with title, description, keywords, and slug
 5. Use Tabs for different installation methods if applicable